 It’s not as simple as that, however.
 They’re definitely not dishwasher safe, and we don’t reuse them.

 Where does all this plastic go?
-A leading scientific study notes that of the 8.3 billion metrics tons of plastic ever produced only 9% has been recycled6.
+A leading scientific study notes that of the 8.3 billion metric tons of plastic ever produced only 9% has been recycled.
 This includes plastic straws and all sorts of other single-use plastics.
+Further, recycling plastic straws is far from failproof due to their lightweight which means that mechanical sorting often fails to separate them for correct processing.

 What happened to the rest?
 12% has been incinerated.
 The majority at 79% ends up in landfills, dumps, or the natural environment.